 - Final Hearing Testimony / Prove Up

-In cases involving the division of certain retirement accounts the court may require a Qualified Domestic Relations Order (QDRO).
+In cases involving the division of certain retirement accounts, the court may require a Qualified Domestic Relations Order (QDRO).
 There could also be additional documents that are wise to complete as part of the divorce process but not required by or submitted to the court.
-One common example is a warranty deed since in Texas a quitclaim may not be enough.
-This document is used when one spouse is awarded real property (house/land), and it transfers the other spouse’s interests in the property to the spouse awarded the real property.
+One common example is a warranty deed, since in Texas, a quitclaim may not be enough.
+This document is used when one spouse is awarded real property (house/land).
+It transfers the other spouse’s interests in the property to the spouse awarded the real property.

-The bottom line is that there are number of factors that determine what documents are needed in any divorce case as well as what language should or shouldn’t be contained in the required documents.
+The bottom line is that there are a number of factors that determine what documents are needed in any divorce case.
+Additionally, it determines what language should or shouldn’t be contained in the required documents.

 Get help with divorce: Texas Uncontested Divorce